3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Experiments

 Initially, the performance of the proposed approach in optimizing the reward function $\tilde{r}(\cdot)$ is evaluated using the simple regret (SR) metric, which at iteration $t$ is expressed as

-Fig. \ref{fig:sr} illustrates the SR performance of all competing approaches for the (a) 1-plant, (b) 3-plants, and (c) 9-plants cases, where the optimal value $\tilde{r}(\mathbf{z}^*) = 1$ in Eqn. \eqref{eq:SR} represents the maximum reward function value.
-For a fair comparison, the baseline SR value is equal to the best-performing one of 50 different circular camera placements.
-It is evident that all GP-EI approaches with different kernel functions consistently outperform the baseline after 90 iterations of the BO process in all cases.
-This showcases the significance of their benefits in balancing well the exploitation and exploration of the search space.
+Fig. \ref{fig:sr} illustrates the SR performance of all competing approaches for the (a) 1-plant, (b) 3-plant, and (c) 6-plant cases, where the optimal value $\tilde{r}(\mathbf{z}^*) = 1$ in Eqn. \eqref{eq:SR} represents the maximum reward function value.
+It is evident that our EGP-VP approach consistently outperforms the baselines in all cases.
+This showcases the significance of its benefits in balancing well the exploitation and exploration of the search space as well as the merits of adopting a continuous formulation over a discrete one as in the SA approach \cite{bacharis2022view}.

-Upon obtaining the camera placement vector $\mathbf{z}$ that maximizes the $\tilde{r}(\cdot)$ function, the reconstruction quality was quantitatively assessed using as metric the absolute error of the depth images.
-The ground truth depth maps from each camera were provided by the PyRender tool.
-Table \ref{tab:depth} depicts the average depth error along with the standard deviation of all approaches for five distinct noise realizations.
-It can be clearly seen that all advocated GP-EI approaches enjoy lower average absolute error compared to the baseline, with most of them achieving substantially improved 3D reconstruction quality performance.
-This corroborates the effectiveness of the proposed GP-EI approaches in selecting appropriate camera placements that provide sufficient information to accurately reconstruct areas of interest, even with a limited budget of available cameras.
-To further demonstrate the merits of the proposed approach, we present a number of qualitative experimental results as an alternative assessment of the 3D reconstruction.
+Upon obtaining the camera placement vector $\mathbf{z}^{\text{EGP-VP}}$ that maximizes the $\tilde{r}(\cdot)$ function, the reconstruction quality was quantitatively assessed using the Chamfer Distance (CD) \cite{point-cloud-utils} that is a widely used metric for point cloud completion \cite{guo2020deep, wu2021balanced}.
+Table \ref{tab:chamfer} reports the average CD along with the corresponding standard deviation of all approaches for five distinct noise $n_{\text{wind}}$ realizations.
+It can be clearly seen that our advocated EGP-VP method enjoys the lowest average CD compared to the baselines, which translates to improved average qualitative 3D reconstructions for all three environmental cases.
+This corroborates the effectiveness of the proposed EGP-VP approach in selecting appropriate camera placements that provide sufficient information to accurately reconstruct areas of interest, even with a limited budget of available cameras.
+For visualization purposes, in Figs. \ref{fig:recs} and \ref{fig:cam_results}, we demonstrate the reconstructed point clouds and the optimized camera locations for all approaches in the 3-plant case.
+It is evident in Fig. \ref{fig:recs} that our EGP-VP method offers the best reconstruction of the corn plants qualitatively, as can be observed by the annotated red boxes, that demonstrate substantial point cloud completeness compared to the baselines.